Heating

 Having appropriate heating in the rental property is a key part of having a healthy home.

-Under the healthy homes heating standard, landlords have to provide one or more fixed heaters in the main living room that can heat the room to at least 18˚C.
+Under the healthy homes heating standard, landlords have to provide one or more fixed heaters in the main living room that can heat the room to at least 18˚C. The main living room is the largest room that is used for general, everyday living, eg, the lounge or dining room.

 The Healthy Homes heating standard provides more detailed information and guidance.